-While other economies are sustaining technological exploits by adopting block chain technology, artificial intelligence, machine learning, big data, biometrics, and others powered by broad and penetration, Nigeria's economic diversification mantra has been marred by legislative somersaults and a lack of political will to pursue a futuristic agenda.83 disease', a resource curse with negative impact on an economy.
+While other economies are sustaining technological exploits by adopting block chain technology, artificial intelligence, machine learning, big data, biometrics, and others powered by broad and penetration, Nigeria's economic diversification mantra has been marred by legislative somersaults and a lack of political will to pursue a futuristic agenda.83

+The oil sector has over the last few decades has attracted what has been called the 'Dutch disease', a resource curse with negative impact on an economy.
 The over dependence on oil is not only responsible for the downturn in the economy of Nigeria, but it is also behind the emergence of abundant human resource base and economy vested with level of corruption.
 As a matter of priority, many African countries must encourage the diversification of economy.
 It is the only viable way to survive the current environment of global economic uncertainty with the volatility of oil price.
 Adeyinka postulates that the only sensible and durable way to sustain the economy is innovation.
-At The mono-economy grip of oil led to the neglect of agriculture, an over-bloated public sector, financial indiscipline, corruption, nepotism and lack of accountability.
+He mono-economy grip of oil led to the neglect of agriculture, an over-bloated public sector, financial indiscipline, corruption, nepotism and lack of accountability.
 For Africa to attain the pinnacle of success, its economy has to be diversified.
 Diversification does not come in a vacuum; sustainable development of other sectors of the economy can only be achieved if we diverse from the current mono product economy.
 African countries must open up various sectors of the economy and decentralize its attention from a mono-crude oil economy.
 It is the time to look beyond oil and look into other sectors that can improve the continent's economy.